python/cpython/Doc/library/itertools.rst

    Make an iterator that returns consecutive keys and groups from the *iterable*.
    The *key* is a function computing a key value for each element.
 If not specified or is ``None``, *key* defaults to an identity function and returns the element unchanged.
-Generally, the iterable needs to already be sorted on the same key function.
+The iterable must be sorted on the same key function.

    The operation of :func:`groupby` is similar to the ``uniq`` filter in Unix.
 It generates a break or new group every time the value of the key function changes